+The investigator may utilize audio and/or video record interviews at their discretion.
 No unauthorized audio or video recording of any kind is permitted during investigation meetings.
-The investigator may utilize audio and/or video record interviews at their discretion.
 All involved parties must be made aware of audio and/or video recording.
 Parties may review the recordings upon request.
 Transcripts, if used, will be included in the investigative report.

-H. Evidentiary Considerations in the Investigation
+J. Evidentiary Considerations in the Investigation